 Skip to content

-Deployment and Maintenance / Official Raspberry Pi System Deployment
+Deployment and Maintenance / Raspberry Pi Official System Deployment

 Always use the latest version of DataFlux Func for operations

-1.1 Burning the Raspberry Pi SD Card
+1.1 Burn the SD Card

-1.2 Enabling ARM 64-bit Mode
+1.2 Enable ARM 64-bit Mode

 Bash